alexandrashelley/CV/README.md

 - 🎮 Repairing generators and reaching the final ring in the world of gaming
 - 🎥 Watching films and immediately rating them on my letterboxd
 - 🌱 Cooking plant-based goodness
+- 🏊 Swimming (the only form of exercise I actually enjoy)